Chinese Business Visa for Indian Citizens: Complete Guide 2026

 The Solution: Before accepting an invitation letter from your Chinese partner, verify it contains:

-- Specific meeting dates, venues, and participants
+- Specific meeting dates, venues, and participants with full addresses

-- Clear statement of who bears financial responsibility
+- Clear statement of who bears financial responsibility during the visit

-- Attached business license copy (加盖公章 - with official company seal)
+- Attached business license copy with official company seal (加盖公章)

 Case Study: Priya Sharma, a software solutions provider from Bangalore, faced initial rejection.
 She worked with her Chinese client to provide a revised invitation specifying: "Product demonstration meetings at Beijing office (Address: XX) on March 15-17, 2025, followed by factory visit in Shenzhen on March 19-20."
 This specificity, combined with meeting agenda attachments, resulted in approval within 4 days of resubmission.